artefactual/archivematica-docs/admin-manual/installation/installation.rst

 **Update python**

 This might be done on your system already, if you have been updating the operating system on an ongoing basis.

 .. code:: bash

    apt-get update
    apt-get install python-pip

 **Add source code repositories**

 .. code:: bash

    sudo add-apt-repository ppa:archivematica/externals
    wget -O - https://packages.archivematica.org/1.5.x/key.asc | apt-key add -
    echo 'deb [arch=amd64] http://packages.archivematica.org/1.5.x/ubuntu trusty main' >> /etc/apt/sources.list

 **Update Archivematica Storage Service**

+Ensure that the default user 'test' exists in the Storage Service before updating (create it if it doesn't).
+Database migrations may not be correctly applied if not.

 .. code:: bash